ivypowered/ivy-mono/ivy-docs/src/authentication.md

 ### 2. Subscribe to State Updates

-First, you'll want to subscribe to the Ivy state from within your game's client-side JavaScript:
+Next, you'll want to subscribe to the Ivy state from within your game's client-side JavaScript:

 ```js
 parent.postMessage({ action: "subscribe" }, parentOrigin);